2025 Proceeds News: How We’re Getting Kids Reading (updated!)

 And yet, 25 per cent of families say they don’t spend time reading and 6 per cent say they don’t own books[1].

-That’s why Book Bank gets books to families that need them most, via a network of agencies, Little Red Reading House and Little Red Reading Van, and Little Free Libraries (LFL).
+The Book Bank, stewarded by the Owerko Centre at the University of Calgary, collects and distributes gently used children’s books.
+Via a network of agencies, Little Red Reading House and Little Red Reading Van, and Little Free Libraries (LFL), Book Bank then gets books to families that need the most.
 Since it was started in 2015, Book Bank has distributed 166,547 books to children, engaged 125 agencies and stocked 80 Little Free Libraries across our city.

 Now located at ShedPoint, Book Bank hosts monthly donation days to receive gently used children’s books, and volunteers have the rewarding job of sorting book donations to prepare holiday hamper contributions, agency drop-offs and LFL steward pickups headed to neighbourhoods throughout Calgary.